snadim02/snadim02.github.io/_posts/2025-04-12-living-room.md

 aren't blindingly bright at eye level :sunglasses:, and still look okay exposed during the daytime. :bulb:

 ![Living Room](../assets/img/livingroom-plantlight.jpg){: .mx-auto.d-block :}
+:point_up: *My husband thinks this solution is actually super ugly.* What do you think?!

 ### Soundproofing the Staircase